poojithasandra/InfluenceHealthExerciseGoogleDocs/README.md

                ---> Installation will take some time and it may be asked for restart the eclipse.
                    After the restart, you can create Maven projects.

-Now clone the project from this repository
+Now clone the Maven project from this repository

 POM.xml   :